hogepodge/container-ironic/README.rst

 ---------------

 Begin by configuring your Docker to use your own Docker Hub for image storage.
-Edit your Docker environment to access your Docker Hub account, the replace every instance of `hogepodge` within this repository with your Docker Hub account name.
+Export the name of you Docker Hub namespace into the `DOCKERHUB_NAMESPACE` evnironment variable.

-You can the build the Loci images by running `make loci`.
+You can the then build the Loci images by running `make loci`.
 This will build the base loci images and push them to your Docker Hub account.

 Follow up with building the application images by running `make all`.